-Next, you’ll decide how thick you want each color of the rainbow.
+You’ll decide how thick you want each color of the rainbow.
 Use a ruler to mark each of the stripes on the corner of the wall.
 My stripes are six inches each for reference.

-Now we’re going to take a trip back to geometry class with the old pencil and string compass trick!
+We’re going to take a trip back to geometry class with the old pencil and string compass trick!
 Seriously though, this was super helpful to create perfect arches!
 You’ll tie the string around the drawing edge of the pencil.
 You want to make sure the string is long enough to go the full length of the top of the rainbow!

 Then one person will hold the string in the corner and the other person will place the tip of the pencil at the first mark made for the stripe.
 Keep the string tight and start drawing the arch with the pencil.